Vic-More/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-that lists all local variables and environment variables, and functions
+that creates a new local variable